algolia/instantsearch/docgen/src/Getting started.md

 to build your custom view.

 In order to customize the view for each product, we can use a special prop of the Hit widget: `hitComponent`.
-This props accept a Component that will be used for each hit in the results from Algolia.
+This prop accepts a Component that will be used for each hit in the results from Algolia.

 ```jsx